 That means blessing, healing, salvation and miracles.
 But it also means yielding to his will, his plan, his timetable.
 And of course, that is the part we don’t like.
 What will others think of me?
 Will I still be able to spend Saturday nights the way I’ve always spent them?
 I work hard for a living and deserve to be able to blow off some steam!
 Will I still be able to hang out with Tom, to live with Ashley?

 Sometimes we are not really happy with the way things are, but at least they are familiar.
 We know what to expect.
 We are in control, or at least we think we are.
 Faith means handing over control, and that scares us.
 We are free to say no, and quite frankly we often do.
 Sometimes we say no in small ways–we only let God take us so far.
 Sometimes it’s a very firm “no”, that shuts God completely out of our lives.

-This is the sort of “no” that Jesus encountered during his visit to Nazareth, and which the prophets before him often encountered from the people of Israel.
+This is the sort of “no” that Jesus encountered during his visit to Nazareth, and which the prophets before him often encountered from their fellow countrymen, the people of Israel.

 At the last judgment, when our lives flash before our eyes, we’ll be reminded of the times that God made a house call and we slammed the door in his face.
-I say it’s time to apologize, unbolt the door, and roll out the red carpet.
+I say it’s time to apologize and unbolt the door.

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 14th Sunday in Ordinary Time, liturgical cycle B (Ez 2:2-5; Ps 123; 2 Cor 12:7-10; Mk 6:1-6).
-It is reproduced here with the permission of the author.
+This post focuses on faith, unbelief, and the miracles that Jesus could and would not do in his hometown of Nazareth.
+It reflects on the readings for the 14th Sunday in Ordinary Time, liturgical cycle B (Ez 2:2-5; Ps 123; 2 Cor 12:7-10; Mark 6:1-6).